Timberland Is Helping Rebuild Haiti’s Cotton Industry

 Blockchains create permanent ledgers of transactions as they occur.
 They are viewable and updatable by multiple parties who join together to ensure the record is accurate.
 As such, Locke hopes the system will help to cut the cost of certifying Haiti’s cotton as organic–for instance, proving that no pesticides were used during growing and harvesting.
 Rather than outside inspectors coming in and certifying farms one by one, the system will instead allow farmers to create their own consensus version of the authentication process.

-“Most systems for tracking input and outputs , yields and net profit are very expensive and proprietary,” Locke tells Fast Company.
+“Most systems for tracking input and outputs, yields and net profit are very expensive and proprietary,” Locke tells Fast Company.
 “We want something open source.
 We’re still figuring out how the farmers do the live reporting.
-But we hope it will to replace the normal organic or fair trade certification through a radical transparency approach.”
+But we hope it will replace the normal organic or fair trade certification through a radical transparency approach.”

 McIlwraith sees an opportunity in blockchain to improve the way brands talk about their products.
 She says many consumers want to purchase from companies that take a stand on social issues like ethical sourcing.
 Blockchains can open up supply chains and potentially take consumers down to the farmer level, by proving products have arrived in-store as advertised.

 “Consumers want to purchase from brands that they trust and one of the things that helps build that trust with consumers is this transparency and the ability to tell stories about your product that aren’t just fizzle,” McIlwraith says.
-“They want real stories about real people and this help makes our products more relatable.”
+“They want real stories about real people and this helps make our products more relatable.”